Skip to main content

 If you are on isotretinoin, biotin can be helpful for the dryness and brittle nail changes that come with the medication.
 We use a standard dose of 2,500 mcg daily and stop 72 hours before any monitoring labs.
 Coordinate with your dermatologist.

-Biotin can help certain types of alopecia, especially when there is true deficiency or breakage from physical stress.
+Biotin can help certain types of alopecia, particularly when there is true deficiency or breakage from physical stress.
 It does not treat the autoimmune driver of alopecia areata or the hormonal driver of androgenic alopecia (male and female pattern hair loss).
 For those, we focus on minoxidil, finasteride, or platelet-rich plasma.

 The labs we check before starting biotin usually include thyroid function (TSH, free T4, free T3), iron and ferritin, vitamin D, and a complete blood count.
 Hair loss has many drivers, and we want to rule out the bigger ones before relying on biotin alone.

 If you have epilepsy, biotin metabolism can be affected by seizure medications.
 The interaction usually pushes biotin levels lower.
-We monitor and adjust the dose with your neurologist's input.
+We monitor and adjust the dose with your neurologists input.

 Biotin alone does not reliably treat peripheral neuropathy.
 We focus on B12, alpha-lipoic acid, and treating the underlying cause, which is often diabetes.
 High-dose biotin has been studied for multiple sclerosis but with mixed results, and that decision belongs with your neurologist.